 Downloading and installing the add-in

-The add-in can be downloaded here.
+Download the add-in here.
 After signing up, a download of the add-in starts automatically.
 Opening the downloaded file will install the add-in.
 After opening ArcGIS Pro, head over to Settings on the bottom left of the screen and click Add-in Manager on the menu left.

 If you’ve instead opened a new or existing Project file in ArcGIS Pro, click the “Project” dropdown menu in the upper left of the screen and then “Add-in Manager”.
 The TravelTime add-in should now be listed under My Add-ins.